smilers/windows-itpro-docs/windows/deployment/windows-autopatch/manage/windows-autopatch-hotpatch-updates.md

 > [!NOTE]
 > Turning on Hotpatch updates doesn't change the existing deadline-driven or scheduled install configurations on your managed devices.
 Deferral and active hour settings still apply.

+## Roll back a hotpatch update

+Automatic rollback of a Hotpatch update isn’t supported but you can uninstall them.
+If you experience an unexpected issue with hotpatch updates, you can investigate by uninstalling the hotpatch update and installing the latest standard cumulative update (LCU) and restart.
+Uninstalling a hotpatch update is quick, however, it does require a device restart.